andrewaylett/gor/README.md

-# Go in Rust: gor
+# Gór: Go in Rust

 A _very incomplete_ implementation of Go written as an interpreter in Rust.